When you buy through links on our site, we may earn an affiliate commission. Learn more

 Zoho Books is an attractive accounting tool for cloud-based small businesses and companies that need a reliable tool to monitor all their operations with one flexible software program.
 It has a user-friendly interface and an attractive pricing plan that will allow you to keep track of all your accounting details.

 The best features of Zoho Books are the interface’s flexibility and usability in bookkeeping areas that would otherwise cost you a lot of time and money.
-All details connected to sales, purchases, project tracking, and inventory management can be easily monitored and controlled with the help of this business tool.
+In addition, all details connected to sales, purchases, project tracking, and inventory management can be easily monitored and controlled with the help of this business tool.

 Moreover, it offers more support, especially to growing companies that might lack some resources.
-However, it lacks the flexibility of payroll integration, which can be limiting when you’re trying to run a successful business.
+However, it lacks the flexibility of payroll integration, limiting when you’re trying to run a successful business.

 A payroll feature is only available to some locations.
 Moreover, the platform doesn’t integrate with third-party payroll providers.